fetchai/cosmpy/docs/wallets-and-keys.md

 print(wallet.address()) # will print the address for the wallet
 ```

-## Exporting private keys from your CLI keyring
+## Existing account

-If you wish to use cosmpy with an account already present in your CLI keyring, extract the private key and convert it into a base64 encoded string as follows (using the fetchd CLI
+To use cosmpy with an existing account, extract the private key and convert it into a base64 encoded string.

-as an example)...
+For example, to do this on MacOS or Linux for the Fetch.ai network using its [FetchD](https://docs.fetch.ai/ledger_v2/) CLI:

 ```bash
 fetchd keys export mykeyname --unsafe --unarmored-hex | xxd -r -p | base64
 ```

-## Recovering keys from a mnemonic, using python
+### From mnemonic

-If you wish to use cosmpy with an account for which you have the mnemonic phrase, although you
+If you have the mnemonic phrase to an account, you can get the associated private key as follows:
-could always add it to your fetchd keyring then export it as above, it is also possible to
-achieve this in python as follows...

 ```python
 from bip_utils import Bip39SeedGenerator, Bip44, Bip44Coins